mrjjwright/glbot/reference/design.md

 logic tiles can only read files, not write to them or delete them

 logic files can only select from sqlite, not insert, update, or delete

-#### run tile

-a run tile is a tile that runs in the real world and can do things like draw on the screen

-they do not have the same access restraints as logic tiles

-run tiles can write to files or post to apis or insert into databases

-run tiles can optionally reactively run in alien-signals effects and keep uis up to date or anything in sync with the real world

-quite powerful, in combo with the other powerful primitive tiles

-#### runner

-the controller is not just a grid of tiles

-those tiles don't do anything by default

-they should be considered inert

-only things in the runner are running

-you can run multiple things there in nested ways that correspond roughly to alien-signals scopes and roughly to like nested uis but mostly we will describe a really direct way to control the input and output process

-we try to be dumb, like git

-the basic idea is that there is this special TS class called RunnerTile, and there is one as the child of the Controller

-the RunnerTile renders a tile wide strip down the left hand side of the Controller interface

-a pipeline where run tiles can be dragged

-it is rather strict because tiles must be strictly sequenced within it and lower tiles can only refer to tiles above them

-a logicTile to add needs 2 input cells on it's first line

-in normal cases it might not need to run its input and output validation

-it has an output

-in the runner it needs some kind of run tile to make it actually run

-a simple one is print which prints the tile output before it by default

-a lot of run tiles operate by default on the tiles above them making them convenient to drop into the Runner tile pipeline

-we call it a pipeline but it's a proper alien-signals reactive network as well if need be

-reactive pipelines are more complex and live and wait and react so we call them out as "live" tiles

-but pipelines can have no alien-signals

-they can just be plain JS running as plain JS on the JS event loop

-the Runner runes lines ultimately

 #### basic example